Highly Luminous Supernovae associated with Gamma-Ray Bursts I.: GRB 111209A/SN 2011kl in the Context of Stripped-Envelope and Superluminous Supernovae: Discussion

-While being comparatively UV-luminous, SN 2011kl does not exhibit such high blackbody temperatures as are found for these SLSNe around maximum, which are typically in the range of $14-17$ kK \citep[e.g.,][]{Leloudas2012AA,Quimby2013MNRAS,Berger2012ApJ,Lunnan2013ApJ,Inserra2013ApJ,Kostrzewa-Rutkowska2013ApJ,Benetti2014MNRAS,Nicholl2013Natur,Yan2017ApJ}.
-Some SLSNe have lower temperatures at peak which are more comparable to that of SN 2011kl, e.g., PS1-11ap with 12 kK \citep{McCrum2013MNRAS}, SNLS 06D4eu with 10.6 kK \citep{Howell2013ApJ}, PS1-10pm at 10 kK \citep{McCrum2015MNRAS}, and even lower values have been measured, e.g., iPTF13ehe at 7 kK \citep{Yan2015ApJ}.
+While being comparatively UV-luminous, SN 2011kl does not exhibit such high blackbody temperatures as are found for these SLSNe around maximum, which are typically in the range of $14-17$ kK \citep[e.g.,][]{Quimby2013MNRAS}.
+Some SLSNe have lower temperatures at peak which are more comparable to that of SN 2011kl, {in the range $10-12$ kK, \citep[e.g.,][]{McCrum2013MNRAS,McCrum2015MNRAS,Howell2013ApJ}}, and even lower values have been measured, e.g., iPTF13ehe at 7 kK \citep{Yan2015ApJ}.
 SN 2011kl is hotter than usual Type Ic-BL SNe, though; several GRB-SNe shown in \citet[][their Figure 18]{Nicholl2015MNRAS} show temperatures at peak of $6-8$ kK.